Discover the ten best team building activities for small groups, and learn best practices to make sure they’re a success

 Goal: Develop teamwork and creative thinking skills.

 Implementation: Present your team with a challenging problem or puzzle that they must solve together within a set timeframe.
 Low stress team building games like this can be anything from a complex riddle to a real-world problem relevant to your business.
-The key is to encourage collaboration and out-of-the-box thinking.
+The key is to encourage collaboration and out-of-the-box thinking in these types of team building problem solving activities.

 Make it Fun: If possible, tailor the problem to your team’s industry or interests for added relevance.
 You can also introduce props or scenarios to make the challenge more immersive.
 Consider splitting the team into smaller groups and adding a competitive element by seeing who can solve the problem first.